School of Businessufv.ca/business

-The program may be taken on a part-time basis over several years or on a full-time basis over three semesters.
-As enrolment is limited, early application is encouraged.
+The Accounting certificate program may be taken on a part-time or full-time basis.
 The course workload of the full-time program is rigorous and demanding.
-Prospective students must be prepared to devote above-normal effort and time to their studies.

-This commitment is considered essential for successful completion of the program.
 Professional bodies provide scholarships for students entering their programs.
-Details may be obtained from a School of Business program advisor or the Financial Aid and Awards office.
+Details may be obtained from a School of Business advisor or the Financial Aid and Awards office.

 Students who do not meet these requirements might consider Qualifying Studies.

-Applications are accepted for entrance to the Fall semester only.
+Applications are accepted for entrance to the Fall, Winter, and Summer semesters.
 For application deadlines, see Specific intake application process.

 Applicants who meet the entrance requirements will be admitted in order of their application date.
 This date is set when an application, all required documentation, and the application fee have been submitted.